-Some working conditions are a required part of a job, but it’s important to make sure that you don’t create unnecessary or illegal barriers for people with disabilities.
-For example, a job may require heavy-lifting — and this would be a Bona Fide Occupational Requirement (BFOR) — however, falsely stating heavy-lifting is required can create a problem for applicants and leave you vulnerable to legal action.
+Some working conditions are a required part of a job, but it’s important to make sure you don’t create unnecessary or illegal barriers by making false or misleading claims in your job postings.
+For example, falsely stating that heavy-lifting is required for a job can create a problem for applicants and leave you vulnerable to legal action.

 You can add a benchmark to your job description, referring to an external database of job information.
 It acts as a useful point of reference when comparing jobs outside your organization.
 Consider:

 - The appropriate occupational description in the National Occupational Classification (NOC) as a comparison.
 The NOC provides a standardized framework for describing occupations and can be used to link to labour market information.